Skip to main content

 The ancestor Alquerque is over 3,000 years old.
 The recognisable chessboard form of draughts is approximately 500 years old, dating to 16th-century Spain and France.

-The original name is Draughts.
+The original and internationally correct name is Draughts.
 "Checkers" is primarily an American usage.
 Historically the game was also called Fierges in medieval France.

 They are the same game.
 "Checkers" is the American term; "draughts" is British and international.
-The historical ruleset — including the Huff rule — is preserved at thegameofdraughts.com.
+The historical ruleset — including the Huff rule — is preserved most faithfully under the name Draughts.

-As codified by William Payne in 1756: mandatory captures, the Huff penalty, Touch-Move rule, three-minute calls, five-minute forfeits, and crowning Kings at the opponent's back row.
+As codified by William Payne in 1756: mandatory captures, the Huff penalty for missed captures, the Touch-Move rule, three-minute calls and five-minute forfeits, and crowning Kings at the opponent's back row.

 No single inventor.
+The game evolved from Alquerque.
 Torquemada codified the chessboard form in 1547; William Payne established the definitive Laws of the Game in 1756.

 Join the Community: Keep the Classic Game Alive

+The Game of Draughts is more than a pastime — it is a living heritage connecting players across centuries.
 Whether you are a scholar of historical draughts rules, a lover of classic board games, or simply curious about the checkers origin story, this community welcomes you.
-Share strategies rooted in the original 1756 laws, study the ancient rulebooks, and help preserve authentic draughts for future generations.
+Share strategies rooted in the original 1756 laws, study the ancient rulebooks, and help preserve authentic draughts for future generations of players.

 A Step-by-Step Manual of Play